Yasumoto/talks/2022/07/cloud_native_homelab.md

   * When you know the receiver
   * Send a packet from my address (192.168.1.7) to Google (142.251.111.138)

-* Broadcast:
-  * Talk to _everyone_ who will listen - on your subnet
-  * 192.168.1.255 is our network's broadcast address
-  * 255.255.255.255 is the "everyone" address

 ---

 # Unicast vs. Broadcast Messages